| |

-Fire is one of the main forces of nature.
-When harnessed, it soothes and draws out the best in everyone.
+Fire, when harnessed responsibly, can soothe and draw out the best in us.
 Rural bonfires can be enjoyed in any season that fires are allowed.
 A flickering flame, laughter, friendship, and the radiant heat of an open air blaze become a gathering to remember.

 Making bonfires true group activities